 Is an Executive Assistant Higher Than an Administrative Assistant?

-Yes, an executive assistant is higher than an administrative assistant because they provide a higher level of support.
+Yes, an executive assistant is higher than an administrative assistant because they provide higher support.
 However, this varies based on the organization, company size, and how they define these roles.
 Larger organizations with a more complex structure generally have a clear distinction between these positions.

 The difference between an executive and an administrative assistant may not be clear-cut in smaller organizations.
 For instance, an executive assistant in a smaller company may be responsible for various administrative tasks.